-The Westbrook College of Health Professions (WCHP) Common Curriculum is designed to provide undergraduate students with the opportunity to engage in liberal arts and sciences course work while exploring health profession study.
+The Westbrook College of Health Professions (WCHP) Common Curriculum is designed to provide undergraduate students with the opportunity to engage in liberal arts and science course work while exploring health profession study.
 Contemporary education in the health professions is demanding and unique.
 The shaping of a competent health professional requires strong traditional liberal arts and sciences foundations, comprehensive disciplinary knowledge and the advancement of interprofessional abilities.
 The construction of the WCHP Common Curriculum supports the development of the student in this educational endeavor.

 The WCHP Common Curriculum is constructed around three (3) domains of study: Study in the Arts and Sciences, Interprofessional Education and Discipline-specific Study.

 Study in the Arts and Sciences: Engagement in the arts and sciences provides an essential underpinning for health profession study and renders a framework for the first two academic years.
 This arena serves to develop important intellectual skills, and is characterized by a well-scaffolded sequence of biological course work and study in social-behavioral science.
 Quantitative reasoning and critical thinking are examined through mathematics and scientific inquiry.
 Written and oral communication abilities are cultivated through English composition and supporting exploratory humanities.
 Elements of the College of Arts and Sciences Core Curriculum are interwoven throughout, providing academic offerings in creative arts, social-global awareness, humanities exploration, and advanced studies/ human traditions course work.
-Understanding in the arts and sciences is additionally fostered through Core Connections and other special campus co-curricular events and throughout general collegiate life.
-Study in the arts and sciences supports the development of effective communication skills, critical thinking abilities, quantitative reasoning and exploration of issues related to societal diversity.
+Understanding in the arts and sciences is additionally fostered through Core Connections and other special co-curricular campus events and throughout general collegiate life.
+Study in the arts and sciences supports the development of effective communication skills, critical thinking abilities, quantitative reasoning and exploration of issues related to societal and global diversity.

 Discipline-specific Study: Engagement in the major characterizes years three and four of health profession course work.
 Study within the major provides the student with experiential learning opportunities integrating foundational cognitive, psychomotor, and affective knowledge gained from study in the arts and sciences and IPE.
 Disciplinary education is informed by classroom learning experiences, guided hands-on clinical laboratory, facilitated simulation exercises, and diverse experiences in field work and clinical practice sites.
 Study within the major advances critical and creative thinking within the discipline, instills a spirit of inquiry and life-long learning, and upholds the imperative of citizenship within a complex, changing society.